Ensure your team are following best practice when working with machinery on-farm.

 Being struck by a moving or falling object is one of the top causes of injury on farms.
 Moving objects can include hay bales, bags of seed or fertiliser, trees, tools or objects stored at height.

-Again, in addition to health and safety laws, it’s the laws of physics and motion you need to be mindful of when embarking on a task which involves moving objects.
-Static situations can rapidly turn active when an object is moved from height, or being transported from A to B.
+Again, in addition to health and safety laws, you need to be mindful of the laws of physics and motion when embarking on a task involving moving objects.
+Static situations can rapidly turn active when an object is moved from height or transported from A to B.

-Risk planning and assessment is essential here, and ties into the ‘Take 5 to Stay Alive’ campaign mentioned earlier.
+Risk planning and assessment are essential here and tie into the ‘Take 5 to Stay Alive’ campaign mentioned earlier.
 Instead of rushing, take a moment to think about the possible outcomes of your actions.
 This is especially important for your safety and the safety of those around you.

 Emergency preparedness is also advisable.
 If something went wrong on your farm today, how quickly could you access a first aid kit?
 Would you know what’s in it?